sgillet1007-zz/scuba-logbook-api/README.md

-# Scubaloggit Application API
+# Scuba logbook API

-> A RESTful API for a scuba diving logbook web application implemented as a Node/Express HTTP server with a MongoDB database.
+> A RESTful API providing persistence and authentication endpoints for a scuba diving logbook web application implemented as a Node/Express HTTP server with a MongoDB database.

 ## Instructions for running locally